ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 To recap our progress to this point:

   - We created a barebones input file and told OEDGE that we are using an extended grid
   - We set input option :ref:`S21` = -1.
-Following the link to the documentation for :ref:`S21` tells us that only a plasma background is being generated.
+Following the link to the documentation for :ref:`S21` tells us that only a plasma background is being generated (via OSM-EIRENE).
 Tracking impurities via DIVIMP is not performed when this is set to -1.
   - We saved our input file and submitted it to iris and looked at the output in the ``.output`` file.

 Once the run is finished, we need to visualize the results.
 This is covered in the next section.